nebari-dev/nebari-docs/docs/docs/faq.md

 flit install -s
 ```

 These aren't available to the Dask workers.
+See our [Dask tutorial](tutorials/using_dask.md) for more information.

 ### How can users use .bashrc on Nebari?